- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 10 Minutes

-I separate two questions.
-Is the hair loss actually caused by eczema, or is the eczema only happening on a scalp that also has male or female pattern hair loss?
-Those are different situations, and they should not be planned as the same operation.
+I first separate two questions.
+Is eczema causing temporary shedding or breakage, or is eczema present on a scalp that also has male or female pattern hair loss?
+Those are not the same problem, and they should not be planned as the same operation.

-The decision depends on the current condition of the skin, the cause of the hair loss, the donor area, and how reliably the patient can avoid scratching during recovery.
+The decision depends on the current skin surface, the real cause of the hair loss, the donor area, and whether you can protect the recipient area from scratching during the first healing days.

 Scalp eczema changes the surgery decision

 Scalp eczema changes the decision because the skin barrier may already be irritated before surgery begins.
-The same skin barrier logic applies when a patient has a sunburned scalp before a hair transplant.
-Hair transplantation creates thousands of small surgical openings in the donor and recipient areas.
-That is normal in FUE, but it should be done on skin that can heal predictably.
+The same skin barrier logic applies when someone has a sunburned scalp before a hair transplant.
+FUE creates many small openings in the donor and recipient areas.
+That is normal surgery, but the skin still has to heal predictably.

-Some patients use the word eczema for several different scalp problems.
-One differential is scalp ringworm before hair transplant, where fungal infection must be cleared before FUE is planned.
-Atopic eczema, contact dermatitis from hair products, seborrheic dermatitis, psoriasis, folliculitis, and even early scarring alopecia can all create redness, flakes, itching, or soreness.
+The word eczema is also used loosely.
+One important differential is scalp ringworm before hair transplant, where fungal infection must be cleared before FUE is planned.
+Atopic eczema, contact dermatitis from hair products, seborrheic dermatitis, psoriasis, folliculitis, and early scarring alopecia can all create redness, flakes, itching, or soreness.
 A quick photo should not become the diagnosis.
 When the diagnosis is unclear, a focused review of itchy scalp and hair transplant timing can help separate mild dryness from a flare that needs treatment first.
 After surgery, white flakes after hair transplant gives the narrower recovery stage triage for flakes, residue, and warning symptoms.

-For that reason, an eczema history should lead to better examination, not automatic rejection.
-The scalp may only need treatment and timing.
+For that reason, an eczema history should lead to a better examination, not automatic rejection.
+Sometimes the scalp only needs treatment and time.
 In other cases, the diagnosis changes the whole plan.

-Surgery should wait when the scalp has open cracks, bleeding from scratching, wet crusts, painful patches, pus, spreading heat, severe scaling, or itching that the patient cannot control.
-I also slow the plan down if the patient recently changed topical medication, reacted to a hair product, or has a rash that has not been properly diagnosed.
+I delay surgery when the scalp has open cracks, bleeding from scratching, wet crusts, painful patches, pus, spreading heat, severe scaling, or itching you cannot control.
+I also slow the plan down after a recent topical medication change, a product reaction, or a rash that has not been properly diagnosed.

 The recipient area needs protection in the first days after surgery.
-A patient who is scratching at night, rubbing towels aggressively, picking flakes, or trying random creams from the internet is not giving the grafts a stable healing environment.
+Scratching at night, rubbing towels aggressively, picking flakes, or trying random creams from the internet can disturb the same area we need to keep stable.

-I review the donor area.
+I also review the donor area.
 If eczema affects the back or sides of the scalp where grafts would be taken, extraction may be less predictable.
-Donor management is already important in every patient, and skin inflammation adds another reason to be selective with graft use.
+Donor management is already important in every case, and skin inflammation adds another reason to be selective with graft use.

-Waiting does not mean the patient has lost the opportunity.
-Quite often, a few weeks of proper dermatology treatment and stable scalp management can make the surgical field much safer.
+Waiting does not mean the opportunity is lost.
+Often, proper dermatology treatment and a stable scalp routine can make the surgical field much safer within a reasonable period.

 The scalp should be consistently quiet before surgery, not only improved for one or two good days.
 There should be no open skin, no wet crusting, no active infection, no severe itching, and no rapidly changing rash in the donor or recipient area.

 For mild eczema that is controlled, dry, and not being scratched, surgery may still be discussed.
-For unstable eczema, the right sequence is diagnosis, treatment, observation, and then surgical planning.
+For unstable eczema, the better sequence is diagnosis, treatment, observation, and then surgical planning.

-The exact waiting period depends on the case.
-If the flare was mild and responds quickly, the delay may be short.
-If the scalp has been repeatedly inflamed, cracked, or treated with stronger medication, I need to see a longer stable period before using donor grafts.
+The exact waiting period depends on the behavior of the skin.
+A mild flare that responds quickly may only need a short delay.
+A scalp that has been repeatedly inflamed, cracked, or treated with stronger medication needs a longer stable period before I spend donor grafts there.

 This is similar to the timing logic I use for seborrheic dermatitis before a hair transplant and scalp psoriasis before a hair transplant.
 The diagnoses are different, but the surgical question is similar.
 Is the skin stable enough to operate responsibly?

-Yes.
 The scalp routine should already be tolerated before we reserve a surgical date.
-A transplant week is not the right moment to test a new lotion, a strong shampoo, a home remedy, a hair dye, or a steroid solution for the first time.
+Transplant week is not the right moment to test a new lotion, strong shampoo, home remedy, hair dye, or steroid solution for the first time.

-If a dermatologist has prescribed treatment, I want to know the name, strength, how often it is used, and whether it is applied to the donor area, the planned recipient area, or both.
+If a dermatologist has prescribed treatment, I need the name, strength, frequency, and exact area of use.
+Is it applied to the donor area, the planned recipient area, or both?
 The same principle applies to broader medication before a hair transplant.
 The issue is not only whether a product is allowed.
 The issue is whether the scalp is predictable enough for surgery.

-I also ask how strong the treatment is and how it has been used.
+I also look at how the treatment has been used.
 A short, supervised steroid solution to settle a flare is different from repeated unsupervised use whenever itching appears.
 The first may prepare the scalp.
 The second can hide the fact that the skin is still unstable.

-For some patients, the right plan is to continue a familiar treatment until close to surgery and pause only what the clinic or dermatologist asks them to pause.
-For others, the safer plan is to delay the operation until the flare has been calm for longer.
-I decide this from the actual scalp behavior, not from the label eczema alone.
+For one person, the right plan may be to continue a familiar treatment until close to surgery and pause only what the clinic or dermatologist asks them to pause.
+For another, the safer plan is to delay the operation until the flare has stayed quiet for longer.
+I decide from the actual scalp behavior, not from the label eczema alone.

 Eczema can cause hair loss that does not need surgery

-Yes, eczema can sometimes be associated with temporary shedding, breakage, or thinning because of inflammation, rubbing, scratching, or irritation from products.
-If the follicle is still alive and the hair loss is reversible, a transplant is not the first answer.
+Eczema can be associated with temporary shedding, breakage, or thinning because of inflammation, rubbing, scratching, or irritation from products.
+If the follicle is still alive and the loss is reversible, a transplant is not the first answer.

-This distinction matters.
-A patient may look in the mirror and see an empty area, but the cause may be active inflammation rather than permanent pattern hair loss.
+This distinction protects the donor area.
+You may look in the mirror and see an empty area, but the cause may be active inflammation rather than permanent pattern hair loss.
 Using grafts too early can waste donor capacity on an area that may improve once the scalp is treated.

-When the hair loss follows a clear pattern of androgenetic alopecia, eczema may be an additional timing issue rather than the main diagnosis.
+When the hair loss follows a clear androgenetic pattern, eczema may be a timing issue rather than the main diagnosis.
 That is when the broader question of hair transplant candidacy becomes important.

 Contact dermatitis can happen when the scalp reacts to a product, dye, adhesive, topical medication, shampoo, fragrance, preservative, or vehicle ingredient.
-In hair loss patients, it matters because many people use minoxidil, topical finasteride, styling products, concealers, oils, dandruff treatment shampoos, and cosmetic treatments before surgery.
+This matters before hair transplant surgery because people often use minoxidil, topical finasteride, styling products, concealers, oils, dandruff shampoos, and cosmetic treatments while trying to manage hair loss.

-If the rash appears exactly where a product is applied, or if it started after a new product, that possibility should be checked before surgery.
-Otherwise, the patient may keep applying the trigger during recovery and then blame the transplant for a skin reaction that was already being provoked.
+If the rash appears exactly where a product is applied, or if it started after a new product, I need that checked before surgery.
+Otherwise you may keep applying the trigger during recovery and then blame the transplant for a skin reaction that was already being provoked.

 Product irritation can also confuse the growth timeline.
-Itching, flakes, and shedding after surgery may come from normal healing, dermatitis, a medication vehicle, or folliculitis.
-Topical products can create timing confusion even when the surgery itself is not the cause.
+Itching, flakes, and shedding after surgery may come from normal healing, dermatitis, a medication vehicle, folliculitis, or a product used too early.
+The surgery may not be the cause, but the symptoms still make recovery harder to read.

-If contact dermatitis is suspected, patch testing or a dermatology review may be more valuable than changing hair transplant technique.
-The operation needs planning around a scalp routine the patient can tolerate.
+If contact dermatitis is suspected, patch testing or dermatology review may be more valuable than changing hair transplant technique.
+The operation needs planning around a scalp routine you can actually tolerate.

-Itching after surgery can be normal, especially while the scalp heals, dries, sheds scabs, and starts to recover sensation.
+Itching after surgery can be normal while the scalp heals, dries, sheds scabs, and starts to recover sensation.
 The unsafe part is not mild itching by itself.
 The unsafe part is scratching, picking, rubbing, or using strong products too early.

 During the first 10 to 14 days, the grafts mainly need protection from friction and trauma.
-A patient with eczema needs to be very realistic about this period.
-If they already scratch without noticing, especially at night, we need a prevention plan before surgery.
+With eczema, I need a realistic prevention plan before surgery if you already scratch without noticing, especially at night.

-The practical difference is in the behavior.
+The practical difference is behavior.
 Feeling itch but following instructions is different from repeatedly breaking the skin by scratching.
-The second situation should be stabilized first.
+The second situation needs to be stabilized first.

 A light accidental touch is not the same as repeated scratching until the skin breaks.
-That distinction matters because panic often makes patients keep inspecting the area, and repeated inspection can become another form of trauma.
+Panic can make people inspect the area again and again, and repeated inspection can become another form of trauma.

 Eczema adds one extra layer.
-Itching after a hair transplant can overlap with baseline itch, so the plan should not assume a perfectly quiet scalp after surgery.
+Itching after a hair transplant can overlap with baseline itch, so the plan should not assume a perfectly settled scalp after surgery.

 Before surgery, medical review is needed if the eczema area is spreading, painful, wet, crusted, bleeding, infected, or not responding to usual treatment.
-Review is also needed if the patient has patchy hair loss, shiny scar like skin, loss of follicle openings, eyebrow loss, burning, or tenderness.
+Review is also needed if you have patchy hair loss, shiny scar like skin, loss of follicle openings, eyebrow loss, burning, or tenderness.
 Those signs can point to diagnoses beyond ordinary eczema.

 After surgery, increasing pain, spreading warmth, pus, bad smell, fever, grey or black tissue, persistent wetness, or bleeding caused by scratching should not be treated casually.
 These signs need proper medical contact.